Dionysus 360 – an experimental performance based on three tragedies by Euripides

 Materials showing sketches of the three-dimensional environment

-How does a mentally ill feel?
-How does he perceive the world?
-Or maybe a division into people healthy and mentally ill doesn’t exist at all?
-For the makers the creation of film and photographic image has been accompanied by an attempt to understand and openness to the world of mental issues for years.
-When both of these worlds (film and the world of psychology) have the opportunity to meet and find understanding on an artistic level – ideas such as the SELF (dir.
-Patryk Jordanowicz, Tadeusz Chudy) project arise, to which the audience will be invited through the audiovisual medium of VR.
+How does a mentally ill person feel?
+How do they perceive the world?
+Or perhaps the division between mentally healthy and mentally ill people does not exist at all?
+For the creators of the project, their interest in producing photographic and film images has for years gone hand in hand with an attempt to understand and be open to the world of the psyche.
+When these two worlds (film and psychology) have the opportunity to meet – finding common ground on an artistic level – ideas such as SELF ( dir.
+Patryk Jordanowicz, Tadeusz Chudy) are born, to which viewers will be invited through the audiovisual medium of VR.

-The SELF story concept is based on a mosaic structure.
-The presented stories are memories from different stages of the healing process of former patients, and their real-life silhouettes will be set in a minimalistic 3D environment.
-The retrospectives will materialize as voice-over commentaries, and the use of ambisonic sound will expose the properties of the category, which is cinematic VR.
+The concept of SELF’s story is based on a mosaic structure.
+The stories presented are memories from different stages of the recovery process of former patients, and their real silhouettes will be set in a minimalist 3D environment.
+Flashbacks will materialize in the form of voice-over commentary, and the use of ambisonic sound will highlight the properties of the cinematic VR category.

 Materials showing sketches of the three-dimensional environment